AleCano1/Portfolio/README.md

 and the link for contact me.

 ## The portfolio
-If you want to learn more about my portfolio, visit the next link: https://alecano1.github.io/Portfolio/
+If you want to see more about my portfolio, visit the next link: https://alecano1.github.io/Portfolio/